How Properties are Assessed

 Market value is determined annually by an experienced assessor contracted by the Town.
 The assessor tracks sales in Banff and uses this information to estimate the market value of your home compared with other properties that have sold.
 The assessor also keeps track of renovations that may increase the value of your property.

 If you have not received your notice, call our office at 403.762.1230.

 If you think your assessment is not accurate or if you have questions, call please contact the Property Assessor at 403.688.0469.
 Many issues can be resolved without going to formal appeal, by talking with the Property Assessor.

 If your issues are not resolved, you can appeal your property value assessment by April 18, 2019.
 Tax notices sent in May cannot be appealed.

 Commercial property is assessed using the income approach.
 First, the Town of Banff appraiser calculates a Net Operating Income for the property.
 This is calculated by determining the potential gross annual income of a property, then subtracting a typical vacancy allowance, management fees and structural maintenance costs.

-The Net Operating Income is then divided by a Capitalization Rate (9 per cent for retail and industrial properties and 10.5 per cent for hotel properties), and the result is the market value assessment for the property.
+The Net Operating Income is then divided by a Capitalization Rate, and the result is the market value assessment for the property.

 Property Assessment Notices